 For instance, a Shiba Inu that has a low-hanging tail might not be depressed or fearful.
 It's just that particular dog's neutral position.

-Relaxed and neutral Shiba Inus are usually happy Shiba Inus and you can even catch them with their trademark Shiba smile.
+Relaxed and neutral Shiba Inus are happy Shiba Inus that often express their beautiful smile.

 Happy and comfortable Shiba Inus will readily accept handling and will be keen and curious to explore new situations.